 In the latter part of the 13th century, in an effort to reduce air pollution, England’s King Edward I threatened Londoners with harsh penalties if they didn’t stop burning sea-coal.
 However, the king’s regulations–and those of subsequent leaders–had little effect.

 By the late 18th century and first part of the 19th century, coal came into large-scale use during the Industrial Revolution.
 The resulting smog and soot had serious health impacts on the residents of growing urban centers.
-In 1952, pollutants from factories and home fireplaces mixed with air condensation killed at least 4,000 people in London over the course of several days.
+In the Great Smog of 1952, pollutants from factories and home fireplaces mixed with air condensation killed at least 4,000 people in London over the course of several days.
 A few years earlier, in 1948, severe industrial air pollution created a deadly smog that asphyxiated 20 people in Donora, Pennsylvania, and made 7,000 more sick.
 Acid rain, first discovered in the 1850s, was another problem resulting from coal-powered plants.
 The release of human-produced sulfur and nitrogen compounds into the atmosphere negatively impacted plants, fish, soil, forests and some building materials.

 Today, the leading cause of air pollution in the U.S. is motor vehicles, which were first mass-produced in the U.S. by Henry Ford in the early 20th century.
 Auto emissions also increase the amount of greenhouse gases in the atmosphere, which in turn contribute to global warming.